Sentry Insurance

 Sentry Insurance is a mutual insurance company specializing in business insurance.
-The company’s home office is in Stevens Point, Wisconsin, where about half the company’s approximately 4,500 employees are located.
+The company’s home office is in Stevens Point, Wisconsin, where about 1/3 the company’s approximately 6,500 employees are located.
 Sentry offers property and casualty insurance, workers' compensation, life insurance, and other business insurance, as well as non-insurance products like annuities and retirement programs.
 Sentry provides specialized insurance programs to customers in specific industries as well as very large companies with complex risk.

 Sentry is one of the nation’s largest mutual insurance companies.
-As of December 31, 2021, the company has assets of more than $23.9 billion and a policyholder surplus of over $8 billion.
+As of December 31, 2025, the company has assets of more than $29.8 billion and a policyholder surplus of over $8.7 billion.
 Sentry was rated A+ by A.M.
 Best, the insurance industry’s leading rating authority, as of 2015.
-In 2024, Sentry Insurance was ranked 643 on the Fortune 1000 list of companies.
+In 2025, Sentry Insurance was ranked 614 on the Fortune 1000 list of companies.

 History

 The Hardware Mutual Insurance Companies Building in Stevens Point, Wisconsin.

 Sentry Insurance was founded in 1904 by members of the Wisconsin Retail Hardware Association, now the Midwest Hardware Association, to provide insurance for its members in the hardware industry.
 Its headquarters for many years was the Hardware Mutual Insurance Companies Building, built in 1922 and now listed on the National Register of Historic Places.
 Though supplanted by a new headquarters in 1977, the historic building remained in use by the company until 2019, when operations out of the historic building were moved to a newly constructed facility just across from the main headquarters.
 The new building stands 7 stories in height and filled a long vacant field on the city’s north side.

 The company also owns its own golf course, SentryWorld, which opened in 1982.
 Designed by Robert Trent Jones Jr., it is regarded as a "destination golf course".